#

 John began his education in Ashford, but after an outbreak of plague in 1625, was moved to James Mouat’s private school at Ley (Leigh) Green, near Tenterden.
 He continued at Mouat’s school under the tutelage of Mr Finch, until 1630, when the school closed, then in 1631 he was enrolled at the school of Martin Holbeach in Felsted, Essex.

-During the Christmas holidays of 1631, he spent two weeks in Ashford, where his brother Henry taught him arithmetic which according to Wallis: “suited my humour so well that I did henceforth prosecute it, not as a formal study, but as a pleasing diversion at spare hours.”1 Wallis’ assessment of his Kentish education is not complimentary.
-He wrote: “I got more good in 2 yeares with the blessing of god, under the diligient labours of my godly master Mr Holbeach, then I got in many twoos before.”2
+During the Christmas holidays of 1631, he spent two weeks in Ashford, where his brother Henry taught him arithmetic which according to Wallis: “suited my humour so well that I did henceforth prosecute it, not as a formal study, but as a pleasing diversion at spare hours.”
+Wallis’ assessment of his Kentish education is not complimentary.
+He wrote: “I got more good in 2 yeares with the blessing of god, under the diligient labours of my godly master Mr Holbeach, then I got in many twoos before.”

 In 1632, he went to Emmanuel College, Cambridge on a scholarship where he studied philosophy, ethics, physics, metaphysics, medicine and anatomy.

-Continuing to help the parliamentarians, Wallis was held in high regard by Oliver Cromwell who awarded him with the Savilian Chair of geometry at Oxford in 1649.
+Continuing to help the parliamentarians, Wallis was held in high regard by Oliver Cromwell who awarded him with the Savilian Chair of Geometry at Oxford in 1649.
 In 1655 he published Arithmetica Infinitorum, which became a seminal mathematical work.
-As an undergraduate, Isaac Newton, developed his binomial theorem after reading it.
+As an undergraduate, Isaac Newton developed his binomial theorem after reading it.
 Wallis contributed to the study of trigonometry, calculus, geometry and infinity and corresponded with Fermat and Pascal.

-At the restoration of the monarchy in 1660, Wallis was keen to refute any clams that he had deciphered Charles I’s correspondence in such a way that might have harmed the king and in fact implied that he “could have discovered a great deal”.9 In recognition that he had signed the remonstrance against the king’s execution in 1648, he was allowed to keep his posts and was also nominated a royal chaplain.
+At the restoration of the monarchy in 1660, Wallis was keen to refute any claims that he had deciphered Charles I’s correspondence in such a way that might have harmed the king and in fact implied that he “could have discovered a great deal”.
+In recognition that he had signed the remonstrance against the king’s execution in 1648, he was allowed to keep his posts and was also nominated a royal chaplain.

 A year later, a publication on high tides, reveals further connections with Kent.
-Wallis argued that annual high tides were not on the two equinoxes, nor on the winter and summer solstices but at a middle time: “and particularly for the Coast of Kent (and consequently the Rivers of Thames and Medway) about the beginning of November and February”.12 These observations were not his own, but sent to him.
+Wallis argued that annual high tides were not on the two equinoxes, nor on the winter and summer solstices but at a middle time: “and particularly for the Coast of Kent (and consequently the Rivers of Thames and Medway) about the beginning of November and February”.
+These observations were not his own but sent to him.

-After the Glorious revolution of 1688, Wallis worked for William III, deciphering correspondence which was thought to shed light on the birth of the Prince of Wales (James Francis Edward Stuart).
+After the Glorious Revolution of 1688, Wallis worked for William III, deciphering correspondence which was thought to shed light on the birth of the Prince of Wales (James Francis Edward Stuart).
 Later, his grandson, William Blencoe, became a government cryptographer.
 John Wallis died at Oxford in 1703.
 An autobiographical account of his life is held at the Kent Archives.

 Today, the John Wallis Academy in Ashford is named after him in recognition of his importance to the field of mathematics.
 Other mathematicians associated with Kent include John Edensor Littlewood, who researched Diophantine analysis and the Riemann zeta function and Ada Lovelace who spent her summers in Kent.